 One good example is the activity: A Day of Our Lives, through which participants were encouraged to deepen dialogue on sociocultural issues they face and opportunities for positive change in their local community.
 The suggested questions established intercultural interpretation and relating skills by having students interpret and reflect on the multimodal texts of their stories.
 Through the asynchronous dialogue, they managed to speak more confidently about their struggles and critically reflect on experiences of hardship and opportunity.
 In fact, some participants managed to work creatively with their peers’ stories by creating new digital texts, reflecting on the topic discussed.
 One of the most memorable comments made was an animated digital story shared by a student in the United States of America in response to a story created by a Syrian student in Jordan, imagining the latter’s future as a successful engineer.
 His caption was: “It seems that the crisis in Syria made you strong and confident.
 I could see you pursue your dream as a successful engineer already.”

 Throughout my career in intercultural education, I have taken on various roles as a language instructor, dialogue facilitator, curriculum developer, and teacher trainer.
 As much as I have observed dedication and passion among teachers for intercultural competence, I have also seen hesitation and, in some cases, refusal to discuss sensitive and critical issues, including politics, religion and gender.
 Some of the arguments teachers make include: “this is a controversial issue that might cause problems”; “it is hard to make them understand”; and “we don’t focus on these topics in class.”
 Research in the IC field shows that as much as dialogue has great impact on deepening participants’ understanding of diverse perspectives and practices, it also comes with challenges and miscommunications that can be turned into critical learning opportunities in intercultural interaction (Li, 2012; MacInnis & Portelli, 2002; O’Dowd, 2007).
 Thus, an important question that we all need to constantly reflect on as intercultural practitioners is: why dialogue?
 Remembering the fact that dialogue is an opportunity to embrace difference with confidence encourages us, and learners alike, to reflect critically on who we are and how we communicate ourselves to others.
 As educators who care about students’ personal growth, we want to help them learn how to be critical and respectful, curious and open-minded, reasonable and empathetic.
-As 13-year-old Ahmad would put it: we all are more than what others think we are.
+As 13-year-old Ahmad would put it: we are all more than what others think we are.
 The more we practice dialogue, the more we challenge ourselves to reflect deeply on who we are and how we perceive others around us as well.

 While we are all busy preparing for the intercultural competence experiences for our upcoming academic year, we should equally prepare ourselves to see opportunities born in uncertainties, and this needs practice.
 If we seize every conversation we have as an opportunity for committing to knowing other human beings and learning more about ourselves and the world around us, we could do the world a huge favor.